rpgreview/papersandpaychecks/cow-orkers.md

 North Korea is officially an atheist state where estimates suggest that approximately 2/3rds of the population are non-religious.
 Among those that do follow a religion (apart from Juche, of course) approximately 1 in 7 follow tradition Korean shaminism, 1 in 7 are part of the Chondoism faith ("Religion of the Heavenly Way"), a neo-Confucion religion established in the early 20th century, approximately 1 in 20 are Buddhists, and there is a small number of Christians.
 Korean shaminism, also known as Muism or Sinism, incorporates ancestor worship, spirits of various scope and power, holistic considerations, and mediation in rituals of sacrifices, dance, song, and prayers, between the gods, the mu (shaman), and worshippers.
 The mu are ascetics who seek purity of body and man.
 Chondoism developed from the Donghak ("Eastern Learning") Confucian movement which opposed the encroachement of Western ideas, and carried the secular ideas of poverty alleviation, especially amont the peasants, and political stability.
 It is recognised by the North Korean government as being revolutionary, anti-imperialist, and is represented in the government through its own political party.
 The North Korean constitition does include freedom of religion and even the construction of religious buildings, but all within the caveat of protecting the state from foreign powers and ensuring social order.
 In effect this means that any religious organisation is, at best, closely monitored.

-Religion also plays a role in the traditional crafts of North Korea, incorporating elements of historical shamanistic dance rituals, EDIT

 Whilst freedom of the press is technically allowed under the constitution, in reality it is strictly controlled.
 North Korea regularly rates near the bottom of the international assessments conducted by groups such as Reporters Without Borders.
 Propaganda is pervasive, and news content is heavily orientated (c95%) towards local issues, albeit including the issue of reunification.
 Foreign affairs or news is rarely mentioned.
 There are twelve newspapers and twenty periodicals, with the major newspapers being Rodong Sinmun ('Labour Daily', newspaper of the Central Committee of the Worker's Party of Kora), Joson Inmingun (newspaper of Korean People's Army), Minju Choson ('Democratic Korea', the government newspaper), Rodongja Sinmun ('Workers Newspaper', newspaper of the Central Committee of the General Federation of Trade Unions of Korea), and in English and French editions, 'The Pyongyang Times'.

 Radio is the most commonly used broadcast media in North Korea.
 The four North Korean radio networks, the Korean Central Broadcasting Station, which acts as the main domestic full service radio network, Pyongyang FM Broadcasting Statio, for domestic music, the Pyongyang Broadcasting Station, an "all-Korea" service primarily aimed at South Koreans and ethnic Koreans in China, and Voice of Korea, a multi-lingual shortwave broadcaster aimed at worldwide audiences.
 It is illegal for North Koreans to listen to anything other than state-run radio and all radios sold by state shops in North Korea are fix-tuned to government frequencies.
 Notably North Korea does not jam any commercial South Korean television or radio broadcasts, however some of South Korea'state-owned radio and television broadcasts are subject to jamming.
 Internet access and mobile phone use is highly restricted, usually available to members of the nomenklatura (party elite).
 From 2013, foreigners visiting North Korea have been able to use mobile phones with local coverage only.